kikajanovcik/kikajanovcik.github.io/system-design.md

 **Pros:**

 - Easy to configure and understand.
-- DNS based cluster nodes don’t require multiple network interface cards (NICs).
+- DNS based cluster nodes don't require multiple network interface cards (NICs).
 Each machine can have a single NIC with a unique IP address.
 - Multiple IP addresses can be assigned to the host record.
 The DNS server can rotate these addresses in a round-robin manner and workload gets divided equally among the members of the Exchange Server cluster.
 - Load balancing pools for various geographic regions are established.
 The administrator can take advantage of infrastructure dispersed geographically and improve performance by reducing the distance between the receivers and data centers.